Skip to content

 Why and how do we study fish?

 With over 37,000 species, fish are the most species-rich vertebrates that can survive in ice-cold oceans, the dark deep sea or even in drying waters.
 But how do we find out how they live and adapt?
 Dr Timo Moritz has been interested in animals, especially fish, since his childhood and works as a fish researcher at the Museum der Natur in Hamburg.
-He will take you on a journey into the world of fish and fish scientists.
+He will take you on a journey into the world of fish and fish science.
 He will answer questions such as: Are there still new fish species to be discovered?
 How do you research fish in a museum?
 And how do you make fish transparent in order to examine their skeleton?

 • Date

-14 June 2025 from 14-14.30 hrs
+14 June 2026 from 14-14.30 hrs

 Museum der Natur Hamburg - Zoology, Tiger Lounge